venkys-io/Code-Blogs/Strings/Medium/Shuffle String/README.md

         - In networking, shuffling can be used in certain routing algorithms to distribute traffic across different paths, optimizing the usage of network resources.
     10. **Code Obfuscation:**
         - Shuffling code instructions or altering the order of statements can be a form of code obfuscation, making it more challenging for reverse engineers to understand the logic of a program.

+## Test Cases
+- Input:

+  Custom string: "hello"
+  Custom indices: 4 1 3 2 0
+  Expected output: "oellh"

+  Output Explanation:
+  - The input string is "hello" and the list of indices is [4, 1, 3, 2, 0].
+  - The function shuffle_string shuffles the characters of the input string based on the provided indices.
+Each character of the input string is assigned to the position specified by the corresponding index.
+  - The character at index 0 of the input string ("h") is assigned to position 4 in the result.
+  - The character at index 1 of the input string ("e") is assigned to position 1 in the result.
+  - The character at index 2 of the input string ("l") is assigned to position 3 in the result.
+  - The character at index 3 of the input string ("l") is assigned to position 2 in the result.
+  - The character at index 4 of the input string ("o") is assigned to position 0 in the result.
+  - After shuffling, the resulting string is "oellh".
+  - The function returns this shuffled string as the output.

+  Output:
+  Shuffled string: "oellh"
+  Test case passed.

+  The function successfully shuffles the characters of the input string according to the provided indices, resulting in the output "oellh", which matches the expected output.
+Therefore, the test case is passed.

+- Input:

+  Custom string: "ABC"
+  Custom indices: 2 1 0
+  Expected output: "cba"

+  Output Explanation:
+  - The input string is "abc" and the list of indices is [2, 1, 0].
+  - The function shuffle_string shuffles the characters of the input string based on the provided indices.
+Each character of the input string is assigned to the position specified by the corresponding index.
+  - The character at index 0 of the input string ("a") is assigned to position 2 in the result.
+  - The character at index 1 of the input string ("b") is assigned to position 1 in the result.
+  - The character at index 2 of the input string ("c") is assigned to position 0 in the result.
+  - After shuffling, the resulting string is "cba".
+  - The function returns this shuffled string as the output.

+  Output:
+  Shuffled string: "cba"
+  Test case passed.

+  The function successfully shuffles the characters of the input string according to the provided indices, resulting in the output "cba", which matches the expected output.
+Therefore, the test case is passed.